Wai-wai people: Religion

 Thus, a yaskomo is believed to be able to reach sky, earth, water, in short, every element.

 Western influence has severely changed their traditional culture and religion.
 Many have converted to Christianity.
 In 1949, many of the Wai-Wai people chose to migrate to Brazil following the heavy persecution, violent imprisonment and forceful extradition of Christian missionaries by the authoritarian government run by Forbes Burnham at the time.
 Many of the missionaries were well liked among much of the tribe.
 When the missions had to leave Guyana because their residence permits were not renewed, 700 Wai-Wai people followed them to Brazil.
 Some 150 Wai-Wai people left in Guyana fell under the influence of Christian Brethren Bible Outreach.

 Language

 There are several thousand speakers of the Wai Wai language, though the Carib-speaking Wai Wai Indians have close affinities to another Amazonian group known as the Arara.

-The Wai Wai have a history of intermarriage with other indigenous groups who speak similar languages.
+The Wai Wai have a history of intermarriage with other Indigenous groups who speak similar languages.

+Settlements

+Wai-wai people are split between modern day Guyana and Brazil (Roraima).